Magpie Hill Solar Farm

 The Magpie Hill Solar Farm will go through a rigorous planning and environmental assessment process to ensure impacts are minimised and managed during construction and operations.

-The DPHI will then issue the Secretary’s Environmental Assessment Requirements (SEARs), which will clearly define the specific technical studies required to inform the EIS.
+The DPHI has now issued the Secretary’s Environmental Assessment Requirements (SEARs), which clearly define the specific technical studies required to inform the EIS.

 A fact sheet on the SSD application process is available here.